Noah-Jaffe/Transcribble/README.md

 - If using a virtual environment start/activate that now.
 [See here](#start-activate-venv)
 - Run `pip install transformers==4.38.2`

-If you are already using this version of transformers, I'm sorry but the only known workaround is to split up the original file into smaller segments, and run the smaller segments through the transcriber again.
+If you are already using this version of transformers, I'm sorry but the only known workaround is to split up the original file into smaller segments, and then run the smaller segments through the transcriber again.
 Eventually you may hit a small section of the original audio file that crashes constantly, for that you will have to transcribe by hand.

-*NOTE: v1.1.0 is in the works with an automated fix for this*

-### How to update my Transcriber app?
+### How to update my Transcribble app?

 If you followed the instructions on this readme file, or installed this repo with git:
-1. Enter the Transcriber directory in the terminal
-`cd Transcriber` or `cd ~/Documents/Transcriber`
+1. Enter the Transcribble directory in the terminal `cd Transcribble` or `cd ~/Documents/Transcribble`
 1. Update to the latest version with the following commands:
 `git pull`
 1. Re-install the latest requirements